JamesGJ5-Learning-To-Code/memory-card/plans.md

 Step-by-step plan:

-1. Pass initial state of imagesInOrder (an array of all the src's, just rename imgSrcList to imagesInOrder) into Deck from App via MemoryGame
+1. DONE Pass initial state of imagesInOrder (an array of all the src's, just rename imgSrcList to imagesInOrder) into Deck from App via MemoryGame
 2. Pass initial state of imagesClickedThisRound (an empty set) into MemoryGame from App
 3. Pass initial state of highScore into MemoryGame from App